Comment on page

 Given the specificities of Aave V3, the 👇🏻 listed assets follow specific considerations:

-Each additional currency will slightly increase the gas cost of the borrow and redeem actions permanently.
-The currency must be included in the smart contract, adding complexity and thus costs.
+- 1.Each additional token slightly increase the gas cost of transactions permanently.
+The token must be included in the smart contract, adding complexity and thus costs.

-Each currency added to Aave protocol as collateral increases the protocol risk of insolvency.
-From a financial perspective, the assets of Aave Protocol are the collaterals, while the liabilities are the loaned amounts.
-The underlying currencies of assets and liabilities often differ, with loans mostly taken in stablecoins and backed by volatile tokens.
-This means the protocol is heavily exposed to the failure of supported token systems as well as market fluctuations.
+- 2.Each token added to Aave protocol as collateral increases the protocol risk of insolvency.
+From a financial perspective, the token enabled as collateral can be considered as assets of Aave protocol, while the amount of tokens borrowed considered as the liabilities of the Aave protocol.
+The underlying tokens of assets and liabilities often differ, with borrows mostly in stablecoins and tokens used as collateral being volatile tokens.
+Thus, it is crucial that while adding new tokens the Aave Community considers:

-A centralized currency accepted as collateral exposes the protocol to its centralization risk.
-The single point of failure risks of underlying currencies flow into Aave Protocol.
+- 3.A centralised asset accepted as collateral exposes the protocol to centralisation risk.
+The single point of failure risks of underlying tokens flow into the Aave Protocol.

-Having volume from different currencies in our lending pools reduces risks via diversification benefits.
+- 6.Having liquidity from different tokens reduces risks via diversification benefits.

 When adding a token to the protocol, significant analysis must be made by the Aave community to ensure that the asset will add more value than risk.
 Only tokens with a worthy product and significant community should be considered.
 The asset risk methodology offers a framework to assess and compare tokens’ risks to the protocol, and how to calibrate model asset parameters to mitigate those risks.

 V3 of Aave protocol introduce new `ASSET_LISTING_ADMIN` role, assigned by Aave Governance, which allows holders of this role to: - add new assets to the Aave V3 markets - update asset oracle sources - update fallback oracles

 See the [Governance docs](https://docs.aave.com/governance/) for the new asset listing process.